Hello World (film): Development

 Around 2015, producer Katsuhiro Takei wanted to do a science fiction-related project with Tomohiko Itō using computer graphics but there weren't many studios with the strength to do a 3DCG animated film at that time.
 A producer at Toho contacted Itō about making a film in 3D after finding an article he had written in a web interview at the end of 2014 regarding his desire to do a 3D film.

 In December 2018, Itō revealed the title of the original anime film that he would be directing at Graphinica, which was described as an "innovative yet traditional science-fiction love story".
 This marked the first time Itō directing a film outside Sword Art Online franchise.
 He felt that he needed to make this film "now" with a new team in the first year of a new era, referencing the scheduled Japanese imperial transition in April 2019.
 Itō laid out three "pillars" in making the film: a "drama" between the present and future self, a cute "character", and the expression of the "world view" of the electronic world and virtual space.
 The plot of the film was revealed in April 2019 with a teaser visual.

 Pre-production

-Joining Itō are screenwriter Mado Nozaki and character animation designer Yukiko Horiguchi, who both were confirmed in December 2018.
+Joining Itō are screenwriter Mado Nozaki and character animation designer Yukiko Horiguchi, who were both confirmed in December 2018.
 In April 2019, Takumi Kitamura, Tori Matsuzaka, and Minami Hamabe were announced to be voicing their respective roles in the film as Naomi Katagaki, an adult Katagaki, and Ruri Ichigyō.
 In selecting the three actors, Itō stated that he only thought about the work even though they were newcomers in the field of anime, while also revealing his fascination with Matsuzaka's voice acting in the Japanese dub version of Paddington (2014).
 Additional voice cast were announced in June 2019, including Haruka Fukuhara as Misuzu Kadenokōji, Minako Kotobuki as Yiyi Xu, Rie Kugimiya as the crow, and Takehito Koyasu as Tsunehisa Senko.